Electrocardiogram Test (ECG)

 Why may you need an ECG?

 You may need an ECG if you experience symptoms like chest pain, shortness of breath, dizziness, or irregular heart rhythms.
 It can also be used to monitor heart conditions such as arrhythmias or after a heart attack, or to assess the effectiveness of treatments for existing heart conditions.
-More recently it is being used in preventative care as a data point for future comparison.
+More recently, it has been used in preventative care as a data point for future comparison.
 ECG can also be used to monitor for side effects of certain medications.

 When should you get an ECG?